Guardians vs. Braves Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 90 hits with 21 doubles, four triples, 13 home runs, 37 walks and 52 RBI.
-He's also stolen nine bases.
+- Ramirez has collected 90 hits with 21 doubles, four triples, 13 home runs and 38 walks.
+He has driven in 52 runs with nine stolen bases.

 Ramírez Recent Games